Best TCM Strategies To Fight The Common Cold, Flu, and COVID19

 I highly recommend having a herbal throat sprays with you during the cold/flu season.
 Spray your throat and coat it well by spraying back and forth to each side.

 Take Vitamin D average dose around 2,000-5,000 IU’s.
 Be sure to have your levels tested annually, which will help you know the correct dosage that your body needs.
+My favorite form is from cod liver oil.

-Take zinc 30-40 mg as a food source and avoid taking zinc citrate.
+Avoid taking zinc citrate.
 Zinc lozenges work well.

 Gargle solutions like warm salt water or 3% hydrogen peroxide with water at 2:1 ratio (2 parts water and 1 part peroxide) and gargle for 1-3 minutes.
 Do not swallow the gargle solutions.